-56.8% of academy population are classed in the MOSAIC (2021) group I (family basics) compared to 28.9% of all pupils across the city.
-This is more than likely higher in 2023.
-According to the English indices of deprivation (2019) 54.6% of our children fall in the 0-10% deprived compared to 42.2% of all pupils across the city.
+- 56.8% of academy population are classed in the MOSAIC (2021) group I (family basics) compared to 28.9% of all pupils across the city.
+This is more than likely higher in 2023. - According to the English indices of deprivation (2019) 54.6% of our children fall in the 0-10% deprived compared to 42.2% of all pupils across the city.
 39.7% of our children are classed as 10-20% most deprived compared to 21.6% locally.
-This is more than likely higher in 2023.
-According to IDACI (2019) 66.2% of our children are classed as 0-10% most deprived compared to 31.8% locally.
+This is more than likely higher in 2023. - According to IDACI (2019) 66.2% of our children are classed as 0-10% most deprived compared to 31.8% locally.
 14.8% in 10%-20% and 13.5% 20%-30%.
-This is more than likely higher in 2023.
-Researchers from Staffordshire University and York University with Citizens Advice Staffordshire North and Stoke-on-Trent produced a report in 2023 which looked at how austerity cuts to health, welfare and social services are driving increasing poverty and destitution in Stoke-on-Trent.
-The report points to the fact that as of October 2022, 30,669 people in Stoke-on-Trent were claiming Universal Credit - 88% up on pre-pandemic levels.
+This is more than likely higher in 2023. - Researchers from Staffordshire University and York University with Citizens Advice Staffordshire North and Stoke-on-Trent produced a report in 2023 which looked at how austerity cuts to health, welfare and social services are driving increasing poverty and destitution in Stoke-on-Trent.
+The report points to the fact that as of October 2022, 30,669 people in Stoke-on-Trent were claiming Universal Credit 88% up on pre-pandemic levels.
 They claim that last year's autumn statement from the Chancellor failed to tackle Stoke-on-Trent's underlying problems, and would actually inflict more pain and destitution on the city.
 In Stoke-on-Trent live they claim the report says that the city is heading towards a humanitarian crisis due to rising living costs and extremely low pay and benefits.

-2 In year transfers There has been an increase in the number of pupils coming into the academy via in year transfers particularly EAL with a wide range of accessibility requirements.
-47 (June 19 - May 20) 11 (June 20 - Sept 20).
-25 (Sept 20 - July 2021).
-16 (September 2021 to July 2022 26).
-Sept 2022 to date 28 (7 from outside the UK including Kenya, Romania, Zimbabwe, Malawi and Nigeria with very little spoken English).
-2021 Mobility was 4.2% compared to 3.8% locally.
-2022 Mobily was 7.9% compared to 4.9% locally.
-3 Communication and language skills for children in Early Years Many children on entry to nursery have very low baseline skills and many are not toilet trained (please see baseline testing and speech screens).
-Poorer Speech Language & Communication skills on entry to Nursery & Reception, impacts on subsequent attainment in EYFS and securing the GLD at end of this age phase.
-Many of our children do not have a rich literacy background in terms of their lan- guage, vocabulary, variety of reading experiences or reading stamina.
-Many en- ter school without a prior knowledge of nursery rhymes and a lack of phonic knowledge.
-Some children are unable to communicate needs, feelings, thoughts, ideas and knowledge effectively due to a vocabulary deficit.
-Some children are unable to understand and follow instructions, have poor listening skills and short attention spans.
-This means children can struggle with retention of key skills or the application of those skills and mastery of higher order skills.
-Some of our younger children arrive without basic age appropriate or key foun- dational skills on entry to school.
-Some lack experience in and are therefore un- willing to engage in practical play, outdoor activities or hands on sensory activi- ties, with a majority of their life experiences and leisure time being limited or of a virtual nature.
-Children can also find it hard to distinguish between virtual expe- riences and real-life expectations.
+2 In year transfers

+There has been an increase in the number of pupils coming into the academy via in year transfers particularly EAL with a wide range of accessibility requirements.
+Sept 20 - July 2021 - 16, September 2021 to July 2022 - 26, Sept 2022 to date 48 (14 from outside the UK including Kenya, Romania, Zimbabwe, Malawi, Nigeria, Uganda and Pakistan with very little spoken English).